grnet/synnefo/snf-app/docs/src/asterias.rst

-.. _snf-compute:
+.. _snf-asterias:

-Compute Service
+Asterias Service
 ----------------

-The Compute Service implements the OpenStack Compute API v1.1.
+Asterias is the the synnefo Compute Service and implements OpenStack Compute API v1.1.

 .. todo:: document the Compute Service.